Spouse Visa to ILR: Requirements & Process

 Need assistance?

-UK indefinite leave to remain applications are generally complex – from understanding the Home Office process to getting the timing of your application right and compiling a comprehensive submission and arranging your appointment with UKVCAS, there is so much for applicants to consider to avoid a refused application.
+UK indefinite leave to remain applications are generally complex – from understanding the Home Office process to getting the timing of your application right and compiling a comprehensive submission and arranging your application appointment, there is so much for applicants to consider to avoid a refused application.

 If you have a question or any concerns about making your ILR application or how the timescales work in terms of ILR application processing and decision making, contact us.
 We can advise on eligibility, building a robust submission and the timings to submit your application.